etaler/Etaler/docs/source/DeveloperNotes.md

   * More overhead
   * Recoverable
 * `ASSERT` is C assert but doesn't cause unused variable warning.
+* `et::enableTraceOnException(bool)` sets if a stack trace is generated while creating a `EtError` exception
+   * On by default.
+Can be disabled in runtime in production.
+   * Very useful in debugging and interactive coding
+   * Stack trace appends to the error message

 * Address Sanitizer is your good friend to debug buffer overflows if you are on Linux or OS X.
   * But it might cause Etaler not able to detect OpenCL platforms.